 A Delaware LLC filed through a professional Registered Agent affords you the highest level of confidentiality.
 When it comes to an LLC's public information, only the company name and the name and address of the Registered Agent typically appear on the Certificate of Formation, along with the date of filing and the company file number.

 After the initial formation, a Franchise Tax of $300 for the prior year's Franchise Tax is required to be paid, on or before June 1 of each year.
 If the Franchise Tax is not paid on time, a $200 penalty is assessed on June 2, and interest is assessed immediately.

 All Franchise Tax payments show up on the Delaware public records, including the date and amount of each payment.
 If you pay your Franchise Tax on the state's website, the state will then have a record of the transaction, including the credit card number used.

-If we are your Registered Agent and you take advantage of our service to pay the Franchise Tax through our website, the state will not have your credit card number will not appear on the Delaware public records, since we pay many companies' Franchise Taxes in bulk payments via our direct deposit account with the state of Delaware.
+However, if we are your Registered Agent and you take advantage of our service to pay the Franchise Tax through our website, your credit card number will not appear on the Delaware public records, since we pay many companies' Franchise Taxes in bulk payments via our direct deposit account with the state of Delaware.
 Again, in this case, neither your member nor your management data will appear on any Delaware public records.

 For Delaware LLCs formed and maintained through Harvard Business Services, Inc., the state of Delaware's public record will, therefore, contain no information about your LLC's members and/or managers.
 100% of your Delaware LLC is not on the public record, making Delaware one of the best states for LLC privacy.

 Corporations can also be filed in Delaware through a Registered Agent without listing shareholders, directors or officers on the public record.

-However, after the initial filing, every Delaware corporation is required to file a Franchise Tax payment on or before March 1 of each year and, in doing so, must list the names and addresses of the company's directors and officers.
+However, after the initial filing, every Delaware corporation is required to file a Franchise Tax report on or before March 1 of each year and, in doing so, must list the names and addresses of the company's directors and one officer.

 This information is required even if your Delaware Registered Agent pays your Franchise Taxes for you.
 Therefore, this information will be in the Delaware public records and may be obtained by anyone requesting it from the Delaware Division of Corporations (for a $10 payment).
 Some states post this information on their websites, but Delaware does not.